toss/es-git/docs/reference/classes/Repository.md

 Lookup a tag object by prefix hash from the repository.

-Returns `null` if it does not exist
+Returns `null` if tag does not exist.

 #### Parameters